 In his spare time Charles is an avid gardener, wildlife photographer and all things practical.
 He is an expert rifle shooter having shot for the Great Britain Junior team in his younger days, but ageing vision mean that he no longer reaches such dizzy heights of achievement.

-Michelle Johnstone is an executive Headteacher working across two large primary schools and a nursery school in Stoke-on-Trent.
+Following 12 years in headship, Michelle was appointed to the role of Lead for School Improvement for the Orchard Community Trust.
+Prior to her current role Michelle was an executive Headteacher working across two large primary schools and a nursery school in Stoke-on-Trent.
 She is a qualified teacher and has extensive senior management experience in schools as a Headteacher and as a local authority adviser, supporting and challenging schools within the primary sector and leading the early years quality improvement team.

 She has particular expertise in early years, primary education, pupils for whom English is an additional language and supporting schools which are deemed inadequate.
 Michelle has recently qualified as an Ofsted Inspector.